JoggAI-Tech/docs/api-reference/API Documentation/CreateVideoFromURL.md

 ---
-title: 'Create Video from URL/Product info'
+title: "Create Video from URL/Product info"
-description: 'How to create video from URL/Product info .'
+description: "How to create video from URL/Product info ."
 ---

 ## Introduction

-With our API, you can upload a URL to generate a video.
-Simply provide a URL, and we will analyze and extract the product information for you.
-You can customize the product information and video settings, such as aspect ratio, video length, language, script style, and visual style.
-This allows you to quickly create a tailored video.
+This document introduces an advanced feature: how to provide a public URL via the [Jogg.ai](http://Jogg.ai) API to have the system automatically extract content, generate a summary, and ultimately create a digital avatar narration video.

+### **Core Concept: Automated Content Creation Workflow**

+This feature is designed to automate content processing.
+You only need to provide a link to the content, and our AI system will handle all subsequent work.

+1. **Submit URL:** You provide a publicly accessible URL via the API (e.g., a news article, blog post, or Amazon/Shopify/ebay/Tiktok product link).
+2. **Content Extraction & Analysis:** The [Jogg.ai](http://Jogg.ai) server will visit the URL and intelligently extract the core text or video script content.
+3. **AI-Generated Summary:** Our artificial intelligence model will condense the extracted content into a summary script suitable for video narration.
+4. **Video Synthesis:** The system uses your specified digital avatar and voice to automatically generate a complete video based on the summary script.
+5. **Asynchronous Notification:** Like all video creation tasks, this is an **asynchronous** process.
+Once the task is complete, we will notify you of the result via a webhook.

 ## Quick Start

 ### Prerequisite

-* You need a JoggAI account with API access.
+- You need a JoggAI account with API access.

-* You need to go through the
+- You need to go through the

   [Get your API key](https://docs.jogg.ai/api-reference/QuickStart/GettingStarted)